 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-Carrying the pole[fn] himself, Yeshua arrived at the Place of the Skull (called Golgotha in Hebrew) just out of the city
+OET (OET-RV) Carrying the pole[fn] himself, Yeshua arrived at the Place of the Skull (called Golgotha in Hebrew) just out of the city

 19:17 TD: The Greek word used here is used in other places to mean a stake such as used to make a fence.
 It’s uncertain whether or not it had a horizontal cross-piece, although the Romans did use a range of methods.

-OET-LVAnd bearing the stake to_himself, he_came_out to the place being_called:
+OET-LV And bearing the stake to_himself, he_came_out to the place being_called:

-place Of_the_skull, which is_being_called In_Hebraios, Golgotha/(Guləggolet),
+place Of_the_skull, which is_being_called In_Hebraios, Golgotha/(Gulgolet),

-SR-GNTΚαὶ βαστάζων ἑαυτῷ τὸν σταυρὸν, ἐξῆλθεν εἰς τὸν λεγόμενον, “Κρανίου Τόπον”, λέγεται Ἑβραϊστὶ, Γολγοθᾶ,
+SR-GNT Καὶ βαστάζων ἑαυτῷ τὸν σταυρὸν, ἐξῆλθεν εἰς τὸν λεγόμενον, “Κρανίου Τόπον”, ὃ λέγεται Ἑβραϊστὶ, Γολγοθᾶ, ‡

 (Kai bastazōn heautōi ton stauron, exaʸlthen eis ton legomenon, “Kraniou Topon”, ho legetai Hebraisti, Golgotha,)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).